vxwo-opensource/spring-boot-experience/spring-boot-experience-mybatis/README.md

 ## Method: selectByColumn

-Return the SELECT statement against the target object with not `null` fields.
+Return the SELECT statement conditional on the target object with not `null` fields.

 ### Examples